georust/rinex/scripts/README.md

 reference stations very precisely without a priori knowledge, so they can serve later on as reference stations for differential positioning techniques.

-We currently sort them by constellation being used in the navigation/surveying process, either single constellations, a combination of constellations and possibly SBAS augmentation.
+Most scripts are sorted by constellation being used in the navigation/surveying or analysis process, either single or a combination of constellations might be used, possibly SBAS service too.

 When we say BRDC, it emphasizes _real time_ surveying based solely on radio messages, as opposed to _post-processed_ surveying which uses higher accuracy products and exhibits better results.

 CGGTTS solutions are special timing oriented solutions, to compare remote clocks to one another.
+We demonstrate the synthesis of CGGTTS solutions along our position surveys.

+Other file operations are also demonstrated in this repo.

 - [GPS](./GPS):
   - Esbjerg and Mojn (DNK) stations surveying